flokoe/website/content/_index.md

 My name is Florian, and I am a DevOps Engineer from Germany.
 You've landed on my engineering blog, where I write about [things I work on](/now/) and share what I've learned.

 I love clean solutions but do some hacky things sometimes.
-I am passionate about Open Source, GNU/Linux, automation and generally speaking modern systems operations.
+I am passionate about Open Source, GNU/Linux, automation, and generally speaking, modern systems operations.
 [Learn more about my background here](/about/).